divyawork/Divya_frappy/assets/README.md

-# flappy-bird-assets
+# flappy-avatar-assets

-Assets to develop the Flappy Bird Game
+Assets to develop the Flappy Avatar Game